 John Higgon is a British psychologist and anti-transgender activist.
 Higgon is supportive of the disputed diagnosis “rapid onset gender dysphoria” and supports “gender exploratory therapy,” a form of non-affirming care for trans youth.
-Higgon is involved with anti-trans organization Society for Evidence-Based Gender Medicine (SEGM), which led to the creation of conversion therapy lobby group Genspect.
+Higgon is involved with SPLC-designated hate group Society for Evidence-Based Gender Medicine (SEGM), which led to the creation of conversion therapy lobby group Genspect.
+Higgon is a member of Thoughtful Therapists, another conversion therapy lobby group.
+Higgon was convener of ScotPag, the version of Clinical Advisory Network on Sex and Gender for Scotland.

 Background